General Public Policy and Administrative Questions

 A. You should meet with your Faculty Advisor and discuss your proposed program of study.
 Once you both have agreed on a program of study, complete the form and return it to you Faculty Advisor.
 He/she will sign it and forward it to the Department Chair and the College Dean’s office for their approval.
 The Dean’s Office will notify you in writing of the approval.
 This process takes several weeks.

-A. You can file for Advancement to Candidacy anytime after you have completed six units of coursework with at least a 3.0 GPA and have passed the Writing Proficiency Exam (WPE).
-In fact it is highly recommended that you start the process as soon as you have satisfied the requirements for Advancement to Candidacy.
+A. You can file for advancement to candidacy anytime after you have completed six units of coursework with at least a 3.0 GPA and have satisfied the GWAR.
+In fact it is highly recommended that you start the process as soon as you have satisfied the requirements for advancement to candidacy.

 Q. What will happen if I take courses that are different from the ones on my Advancement to Candidacy form and do not complete the Change of Program form?